 We don’t know about you, but back in our day, school was pretty simple.
 Personal devices only came in the form of calculators and the concept of online learning sounded like the plot of a sci-fi movie.

-Nowadays, teachers are competing with so much just to have students’ attention in class, and doing so can be a draining endeavour.
+Nowadays, teachers compete with so much just to have students’ attention in class, and doing so can be a draining endeavour.
 Here are 10 Zoom games you can play to get students developing and engaging when they’re learning remotely.

 🎲 Looking for more?
 Check out 20 games to play on Zoom with students!

 A simple online game for Zoom, this, but one that gets brains whirring as a nice little warm-up or cooldown exercise.